oampo/thinkful-projects/node/first_node_server/jedi.md

-Level: Beginner

-Time: 2 hours
+title: First Node Server

-Goals: Write your first Node server that returns different content depending on the URL
+description: Write your first Node server that returns different content depending on the URL
+duration: 2 hours
+date_implemented:
+skill_level: Beginner
+slug:
+tags: Node

 Concepts: Node, servers, Express, request parameters, string concatenation, array slicing
 Pre-reqs: Proficient with JavaScript

 ## Project

 Create a server which, when you visit the /jedi URL, should work out what a person's Jedi name is and greet them.
 Your Jedi name is the first three letters of your last name, followed by the first two letters of your first name.
 So visiting /jedi/Beyonce/Knowles should respond with "Hello KnoBe".

-## Steps
+##Milestones

 Milestone 1: Get your server running